modlr-the-corporate-performance-cloud/MODLR-Process-Examples/Utilities/Utilities.md

 * Create and maintain a mapping between a time dimension and a separate Year and Month dimension.
 [Utility.Map Time to Year and Month.js](Utility.Map%20Time%20to%20Year%20and%20Month.js)
 * Export data from a Cube to a database table.
 [Utility.Export.Cube to Table.js](Utility.Export.Cube%20to%20Table.js)
 * Set Tag Access based on a Parent in a Dimension Hierarchy.
 [Utility.Access Tag.js](Utility.Access%20Tag.js)
+* Make a One to Many Mapping with one Dimension on each side.
+[Utility.Make 1 to Many Mapping.js](Utility.Make%201%20to%20Many%20Mapping.js)